ActiveSolution/active-lab-iac2022/labs/bicep.md

 az deployment group create --resource-group <myResourceGroupName> --template-file template.bicep --parameters "@template.parameters.json"
 ```

 Go back to the web page (****.azurewebsites.net) and refresh the page.
-Unfortunately, the web application will still report the same error.
+Unfortunately, the web application will not work properly.
 This is because we haven't given the identity of the app service access to the key vault.
-This is done by adding an access policy.
+This can be solved by adding an access policy.

 Modify the *accessPolicies* section in the *keyVault* resource to look like this: